 Project and Program Managers

-Anyone involved with business change and transformation efforts for government.
+Anyone involved with business change and transformation initiatives for government

 Course Format

-Concepts will be taught through examples, exercises, and hands-on development, tailored specifically for government use cases.
+Key concepts will be taught through examples, exercises, and practical development activities.

 This course is designed for individuals who will be responsible for executing processes using Activity, ensuring alignment with public sector workflows and governance standards for government.